R-Sandor/CPU_Temps/README.md

-The program takes the reading from the input files of each core and finds the line of best fit and outputs the point of best fit for each point.
+The program takes the reading from the input files of each core and finds the line of best fit and outputs the point of best fit for each point with least squares.

+The program all provides the output of interpolation at each point.

-Provided core readings courtesy of Professor Thomas J Kennedy at ODU.
+Provided core readings courtesy of Professor Thomas J. Kennedy at ODU.

 # Requirements